NON-STATE ACTORS IN EDUCATION

 1. Governance and regulations

-According to the 2013 Education Act, the Ministry of Education (MoE) governs education from elementary to a secondary level; specifically, the Director-General of Education is responsible for the operation of all schools in Kiribati.
-The 2017 Early Childhood Care and Education Act, created an advisory council on early childhood education to govern over policy issues and matters concerning ECCE.
-At a post-secondary level, the Ministry of Labour and Human Resource Development is responsible for managing post-secondary education, except for the Kiribati Teachers College which is under the responsibility of the MoE.
+The Ministry of Education (MoE) is responsible for the governance of primary and secondary education through the Director-General of Education, who is responsible for the operation of all schools in Kiribati.
+The 2017 Early Childhood Care and Education Act established an advisory council on ECCE.
+The Ministry of Labour and Human Resource Development is responsible for the governance of post-secondary education, except for the Kiribati Teachers College which is under the responsibility of the MoE.

 3.1 Regulations by distinct levels of education

-Early Childhood Care and Education (ECCE) in Kiribati is provided exclusively by non-state providers including churches and other community groups covering children ages from three to six through day care facilities and preschool centres.
-Types of preschools include Island Council preschools, Church and faith-based preschools, Community preschools, and Privately-owned preschool.
-The 2017 Early Childhood Care and Education regulates the provision of all ECCE providers.
+Early Childhood Care and Education (ECCE), which covers children aged 3-6, is provided exclusively by non-state providers, including churches and other community groups through day care facilities and preschool centres.
+Preschools include Island Council preschools, Church and faith-based preschools, Community preschools, and Privately-owned preschools.
+The 2017 Early Childhood Care and Education Act regulates the provision of all ECCE providers in Kiribati.

 Entry/Establishment

-Licence: Upon the Director being satisfied with the fulfilment of the requirements for approval, a permit will be granted for three years.
-Conditional approval may be granted subjects to conditions that the applicant must comply with before operating the ECCE services.
-Any service provider which operates without approval is liable to a monetary or imprisonment sanction.
-The Ministry must keep a register with all the approved providers and approved ECCE premises in Kiribati.
+Licence: Once the Director is satisfied that all the minimum requirements are met, a permit is granted for three years.
+Conditional approval may be granted subject to conditions that the applicant must comply with before operating the ECCE service.
+Any service provider which operates without approval is liable to a monetary fine or imprisonment.
+The Ministry is required to keep a register of all the approved ECCE providers and premises in Kiribati.

 Financial operation